Chapter 5 Big D & the High School Years Š Dallas, Texas

 I became friends with Dick White, as he also was a friend of Steve Green.
 With my part time job at Wyatt Food Stores, my recommendations managed to secure work for the two of them.
 In that context, we became fast friends.
 In this photo, Steve Green is on the left, Dick White in the middle and I am on the right.

-Wyatt Food Stores build a new store in the center area of that Shopping Center, which opened in the fall of 1955.
-My advancement had been to be a checker (operator of the cash register at the check-out stands!
-When the new opened, IÕd took off from school that Monday, and was the checker to transact the very first purchase in the store!
+Wyatt Food Stores built a new store in the center area of that Shopping Center, which opened in the fall of 1955.
+My advancement had been to be a checker (operator of the cash register at the check-out stands!)
+When the new store opened, I took off from school that Monday, and was the checker to transact the very first purchase in the store!
 What an honor!

 The store manager who hired me was Mr. William (Bill) Inge.
 He was there the entire time of my part-time employment over those years.
 I learned a lot from him.
 He managed that store like an in-charge king!
 Whatever he said was the last word!
 I was fortunate to work under him and to learn from him.

 In 1955, my cousin from Georgetown, TX, Harry Franklin Sharpe, married his high school girl friend, Barbara Jean Morris.
 They were young É. ages 18 and 19.
-They came to Dallas seeking for Harry to find work.
-My introduction of Harry to Mr. Inge resulted in WyattÕs Food Stores hiring him to work in the stores pharmacy department.
+They came to Dallas seeking to find work for Harry.
+My introduction of Harry to Mr. Inge resulted in WyattÕs Food Stores hiring him to work in the storeÕs pharmacy department.
 The young couple bore a child soon.
 They didnÕt stay in Dallas long.
-Perhaps it was two or three years, then returned to Georgetown.
+Perhaps it was two or three years.
+Then returned to Georgetown.
 Eventually they had four children, and the marriage ended in divorce in the 1960s.
 This is a photo from his Georgetown High School annual.

 There was another family at our church whose son was Mr. Stephen (Steve) Lester Humphrey.
 SteveÕs father was Victor (Vic) Humphrey.
 Steve dated Suzanne Black, both being students at W. W. Samuels High School.
 As a matter of fact, even I had a couple of dates with Suzanne, but Steve was the winner here, at least for the high school years.
 I needed to wait for another (and better) Suzanne for my life!